JoshOrndorff/recipes/src/testing/mock.md

 }
 ```

-To use the logic from the module to be tested, it is necessary to bring `Module` and `Trait` into scope.
+To use the logic from the runtime module to be tested, it is necessary to bring `Module` and `Trait` into scope.

 ```rust
 use crate::{Module, Trait};